-The Permanent Refugee Appeal Board of Belgium has pronounced various judgments concerning the assessment of anonymous sources.
-While in BE-03, the Board held that since the first-instance authority bases its decision on information from an anonymous source.
+The former Permanent Refugee Appeal Board of Belgium pronounced various judgments concerning the assessment of anonymous sources.
+In BE-03, the Board held that since the administrative authority based its decision on information from an anonymous source, it was the anonymity of a source does not make per se the given information unreliable, [...] it can be in the interest of the asylum-seeker that the authorities stay discreet about their sources [...]

-it is therefore not possible to formulate a definite opinion as for its statements, nor does it enable to establish the lack of credibility without further research.
+[...] therefore not possible to formulate a definite opinion as for its statements, nor does it enable to establish the lack of credibility without further research.